pcdavies/kubernetes-tutorial/CentOS.md

     ![](images/CentOS/img041.png)

-- Continue with the [KubeNetConfig.md](./KubeNetConfig.md) entryto complete the Kubernetes install.
+- Continue with the [KubeNetConfig.md](./KubeNetConfig.md) documentation to complete the Kubernetes install.